 Talk With Your Family

 If you’ve taken the job of a senior care provider entirely on your own, it may be time to talk with your family members about sharing the burden.
-If you haven’t brought it up yet, they might not even be aware that you’re having problems.
+Oftentimes, one sibling will take the whole load all by themselves, not realizing how hard it will be, and not asking for help from the family members they can turn to.

-You don’t have to hand over all the senior care responsibilities right away if you don’t want to.
-You could start by dividing the work so you get evenings or weekends off.
+This doesn’t mean you have to hand over all the senior care responsibilities right away, especially if you don’t want to.
+You could start off simple, by dividing the work so you get evenings or weekends off.
+Whatever free time you’re given, take advantage of it and give yourself a good break.
 Even a little bit of free time can improve your quality of life dramatically.

 Hire a Professional

-Caregivers understand that taking care of an elderly person requires addressing that person’s physical, mental, and emotional needs.
-If your loved one is suffering from Parkinson’s, Alzheimer’s, or other age-related conditions, a professional has the training to address those issues in ways you might not.
+Professional caregivers are trained to provide the care that seniors need to be happy and healthy.
+They understand that taking care of an elderly person requires addressing that person’s physical, mental, and emotional needs.
+Plus, if you have a loved one who is suffering from Parkinson’s, Alzheimer’s, or other age-related conditions, a professional caregiver has the training to address those issues in ways you might not.

-Furthermore, you’ll find that once you hire a professional caregiver, you’ll be able to spend more quality time with your parent.
-Without having to tend to their every need, you can concentrate on more enjoyable activities such as going for walks, visiting friends, or engaging in conversation.
-Also, caregivers will customize their schedule and duties however you see fit.
+You’ll find that once you hire a professional caregiver, you’ll be able to spend more quality time with your parent.
+Without having to tend to their every need, it is easier for you to concentrate on more enjoyable activities such as going for walks, visiting friends, or engaging in conversation.
+Another great benefit to hiring a caregiver, is that they can customize their schedule and duties however you see fit.
 You can hire a professional for full-time care, or have the caregiver help exclusively at the start of each day.
 The choice is yours!

 To learn more about the ways Home Care Assistance of Dayton, OH can provide your loved one with professional senior care, contact us online, or give us a call for a free consultation today at (937) 353-1412.